isharridho/Project-Module-2-JCDSVL-05-Purwadhika-/README.md

 # Project-Module-2-JCDSVL-05-Purwadhika-
-Analisis database northwind dengan fokus analisis tabel employee  sebagai tugas project module 2 program JCDSVL-05 2022
+Northwind database analysis with a focus analysis on employee table as a project module 2 task, program Job connector data science and machine learning 2022 Purwadhika